atiyabzafar/atiyabzafar.github.io/Blog/network/planarity.md

 This problem made me learn a valuable lesson in game development : *Level design*

+My earliest attempt at planarity was few months back when I started with randomly placed nodes and connected them randomly using a simple algorithm (using probabilty of having an edge between a pair of nodes being *p*) to get the graph.
+This ofcourse as you can imagine would give you non planar graphs for high value of *p* and you can sit with it and keep moving the nodes around till eternity and never reach to the solution.
+So I had a problem at hand.

+**The solution:** Solution to the said problem I foundout lied in the original game that I talked about above.
+The algorithm was available with open friendly copyrights and I decided to try to understand how the algorithm creates the said graphs.(Courtesy: John Tantalo)

+**The algorithm:**

+1. Draw set of random lines in a plane.
+Making sure no two of them are parallel.
+2. Calculate the intersections of every line pair.
+3. You have a graph with nodes/vertcies being the intersecting point and edge being each line segment connecting two intersections.

+Although, the pseudocode that John provides in is quite simple.
+I implemented my own version using the intuitive set of rules described above.
+Which gave me a way to create levels of the game maybe not the most efficient way but hey if it works it works.

 ## Sources and further reading:

 * Simon Tatham's Portable Puzzle Collection [Link](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/)